 * Required Fields | Data Protection

-Therefore, traditional project management approaches offer numerous methods for steering and control.
-Even today, they work well for industries such as building, plant engineering, the pharmaceutical industry and a few others.
+Traditional project management methods, therefore, offered numerous methods for control and management.
+Even today, these methods suffice for industries such as construction, plant engineering, pharmaceuticals, and many others.

-- They are suitable for projects with shorter duration.
+- They are well-suited for short duration projects

-- The focus is more on customer benefits than on an overly rigid adherence to goals.
+- There is a greater focus on the customer benefit than an overly rigid adherence to the goals

-- They are easy to use and have fewer rules than many traditional methods.
+- They are easy to use and have fewer guidelines than many traditional methods

-The listed agile principles of the manifesto all put the emphasis on interaction.
-To a certain extent, they aim to get away from rigid workflows and bureaucracy.
+The agile principles listed in the manifesto all focus on the importance of interaction.
+Their objective is to move away from rigid processes bureaucracy.

 Ever heard about Agile PMOs?
 Find more detail here.

-- The results of the Sprint are presented to the stakeholders in the Sprint Review.
+- The work results are presented to the stakeholders in a sprint review.